-- √ The cooling load of the area to be conditioned needs to be calculated and a system of the proper capacity selected.
-It is recommended that the area to be conditioned be completely insulated and vapor sealed. - $\sqrt{}$ Check the electrical supply and verify the power supply is adequate for unit operation.
+- The cooling load of the area to be conditioned must be calculated and a system of the proper capacity selected.
+It is recommended that the area to be conditioned be completely insulated and vapor sealed. - √ Check the electrical supply and verify the power supply is adequate for unit operation.
 The system must be wired and provided with circuit protection in accordance with local building codes.
-If there is any question concerning the power supply, contact the local power company. - $\sqrt{}$ The indoor section (air handler, furnace, etc) should be installed before routing the refrigerant tubing.
-Refer to the indoor unit's installation instructions for installation details.
+If there is any question concerning the power supply, contact the local power company.